 Whether you’re reading this as a manager of a B2B subscription business, or a marketing director of a B2C fashion brand, there are key takeaways you can take into your daily toolkit, and they are as follows:

-We're organising an exclusive CLV and customer-centricity event together with University of Pennsylvania in Stockholm on September 9th 2019.
-The event is hosted by Peter Fader, who is a leading expert in the field.
-We have limited seats, admission by application only.
-Click on the button below to learn more and apply!
+We organised an exclusive CLV and customer-centricity event together with University of Pennsylvania in Stockholm on September 9th 2019.
+The event was hosted by Peter Fader, who is a leading expert in the field.
+Read the key learnings from Dr. Fader.

 Apr 8, 2019

 Stay up-to-date what’s going on in digital commerce and Columbia Road.
 We’ll email you once a month with news, interesting articles and studies from the industry and the crème de la crème of our blog.